Flow plans and what's included

 Available on: Mac, Windows, iOS, Android

-Choosing between Basic, Pro, and Enterprise?
-This guide compares what's included in each plan, who it's built for, and how to switch — so you can pick the right fit in under a minute.
+Trying to decide between Basic, Pro, and Enterprise?
+This guide compares what each plan includes, who it's built for, and how to switch — so you can pick the right fit in under a minute.

 How it works in Flow